zsharadze/DapperCrudNetCoreAndAngular/README.md

 # Dapper Crud with .Net Core And AndAngular2+

-This is ASP.Net Core 6 Web Api and Angular2+ crud example with dapper at backend.
+This is ASP.Net Core 8 Web Api and Angular 17 crud example with dapper at backend.

 ## Getting Started
 1. Go to DapperCrudAPI and open DapperCrudAPI.sln in Visual Studio.